 On the tenth anniversary of the presentation of the "In Praxi Outstanding Thesis Award" by the WHU Alumni Association In Praxi e.V., WHU has initiated a series of interviews.
 The series begins with two alumni who are themselves members of In Praxi e.V. and are part of the jury that bestows the award.

-3. What does the award consist of?
+3. What does the award entail for the winners?

-8. How can one support the In Praxi Award as an Alumnus/Alumna?
+8. How can alumni support the award?

 RS: If someone is open to being a mentor or they would consider serving on the jury, they should definitely get in touch with me.